tony-nyagah/ersilia-os-outreachy-contributions/.github/ISSUE_TEMPLATE/intern_progress.md

 ---
 name: "Intern Project Progress"
 about: "Tracking internship contribution progress"
-title: "[Intern Progress] Your Name - Project Title"
+title: "[Intern Progress] Antony Nyagah - Ersilia Outreachy Contributions"
 labels: ["intern-progress"]
-assignees: ""
+assignees: "Antony Nyagah"
 ---

 # 🌟 Intern Progress Tracker
 Welcome!
 Use this issue to track your progress as you work through the AI/ML modeling exercise.
 Follow each step, check the boxes when completed, and update your issue as you go.

 # ▶️ **Entry tasks**
-- [ ] Motivation letter posted in this issue
+- [x] Motivation letter posted in this issue
-- [ ] Installed the Ersilia Model Hub and successfully run models!
+- [x] Installed the Ersilia Model Hub and successfully run models!
 - [ ] Recorded system settigns in this issue
 - [ ] Explained completed tests of Ersilia in the issue